sonusgsits08/spring-boot-messenger/complete/readme.md

-# define all properties which spring boot application accepts int *.properties file.
+# define all properties which spring boot application accepts in *.properties file.